Pollutants and Collections

 Not all pollutants detected.
 For example, detecting hydrogen sulfide using GC requires specialized set-up. |

-Techniques of varying costs and detection limits are outlined in the 2006 book by Cecily Grzywacz, Monitoring for Gaseous Pollutants in Museum Environments.
+Techniques of varying costs and detection limits are outlined in the 2006 book by Cecily Grzywacz, Monitoring for Gaseous Pollutants in Museum Environments, and Jean Tétreault’s 2021 technical leaflet, “Control of Pollutants in Museums and Archives – Technical Bulletin 37”.

-While it is clearly preferred that pollutants be intercepted before damage occurs, monitoring sensitive collections can be informative.
-Table 3 highlights some hypersensitive materials.
+While it is preferable that pollutants be intercepted before damage occurs, monitoring sensitive collections can also be informative.
+Deterioration of these sensitive materials can be an indicator that a specific pollutant is present.
+Table 3 lists examples of sensitive materials and the pollutants that commonly affect them.

 Material |